 The highest prevalence mental health struggles caused by a brain injury include depression, anxiety, PTSD, and a slew of emotional changes (which patients and their family often refer to as personality changes).

 If you suffered from any of these emotional symptoms or mental illnesses before your injury, you have an increased risk of them coming back or worsening after the injury.
 Patients with a history of psychiatric disorders often need a combination of talk therapy and treatment for their acquired brain injury in order to make the best recovery.

 If you haven’t suffered from any of these issues before, you might make a faster recovery than if they were pre-existing issues, but each person’s recovery journey is different.
 Taking longer to heal does not mean that there is something especially wrong with you.

-To learn more about why patients experience depression after a brain injury and how it’s treated, read our patient’s guide to post-concussion depression.
+To learn more about why patients experience depression after a brain injury and how it’s treated by by neuropsychiatric health professionals, read our patient’s guide to post-concussion depression.

 Note: If you are experiencing suicidal thoughts, please seek help from a qualified mental health care provider.
 You matter, and you can get better.
 In emergencies, call the National Suicide Prevention Hotline at 1-800-273-8255.